-International Standard on Auditing (UK) 250 (Revised December 2017)

-Section A-Consideration of Laws and Regulations in an Audit of Financial Statements

-The FRC's mission is to promote transparency and integrity in business.
+INTERNATIONAL STANDARD ON AUDITING (UK) 250 (REVISED November 2019) : Section A - Consideration of laws and regulations in an audit of financial statements The Financial Reporting Council (FRC) is the UK's independent regulator responsible for promoting responsible for promoting transparency and integrity in business.
 The FRC sets the UK Corporate Governance and Stewardship Codes and UK standards for accounting and actuarial work; monitors and takes action to promote the quality of corporate reporting; and operates independent enforcement arrangements for accountants and actuaries.
 As the Competent Authority for audit in the UK the FRC sets auditing and ethical standards and monitors and enforces audit quality.